dani763f/website/_posts/2022-12-20-open-source_ux.md

 ## Command line tools?

 As a UX designer, it's important to constantly look for ways to streamline your workflow and save time on repetitive tasks.
-One tool that can greatly assist with this is the command line interface (CLI) based application.
+One tool that can greatly assist with this is the command line interface (CLI) based applications.

 CLI applications are programs that are run through a command prompt or terminal, rather than through a graphical user interface (GUI).
 While they may seem intimidating at first, they can actually be incredibly useful for UX designers.